 Many times, consumers with no credit history are new to the world of credit.
 They can find themselves in a Catch-22 scenario, says Jennifer Tescher, president and CEO of the Center for Financial Services Innovation in Chicago.

-“You need to have a credit history to get credit,” she says.
-“And you need to have credit to build (a) credit history,” she says.
+“You need to have a credit history to get credit,” Tescher says.
+“And you need to have credit to build [a] credit history.”

-If you have limited or no credit, here are six strategies you can follow to establish, re-establish or beef up your credit file.
+If you have limited or no credit, here are five strategies you can follow to beef up your credit file.

 Your thin credit history may not be robust enough for you to qualify for an unsecured credit card.